rajeshuppala1449/CollBeet-Admin/README.md

 ### GCP Compute Engine Deployment

-For production servers we highly recommend using [GCP Compute Engine](https://cloud.google.com/compute) for deployment purposes.
-You can find further instructions below:
+For production servers and deployment we highly recommend using [GCP Compute Engine](https://cloud.google.com/compute).
+You can find further instructions below on how to deploy CollBeet Admin:

 [Full Guide](https://github.com/kalol-institute-of-technology/CollBeet-Admin/blob/master/docs/gcpcomputedeploy.md)